 Most people that go to college end up having a higher standard of living, and it’s not just because they earn more but often because they have a better idea of who they want to be.
 Their brains work better because, just like an athlete, they’ve spent four extra years just thinking about how to think.

 As for implementing this, I will strip the military down to pay for it.
 The US spent $6 trillion on the Iraq war, and not building robotic hearts.
 This upsets me.
 Many people say that you can’t just cut the military in half.
 And we will not do that, but we would like to convert the US from a military-industrial complex to an educational-scientific one.
-“Most people that go to college have a higher standard of living—not just because they earn more but often because they have a better idea of who they want to be.”

 Because I really have no chance of winning, I have the luxury of thinking about policies that are probably to some extent unrealistic.
 I can talk about these without getting slaughtered by the media.
 They are idealistic and they sound very nice, because they will create the world we all want to live in.
 Unfortunately, even if one was elected, implementing them would be impossible.
 If I re-run in 2024 and I have the backing of many wealthy people, it may be a very different game that I would have to play.